Origins | Settled by John F. Eberhart in 1871 and annexed c. 1889 |

 In the later 1960s, 1970s and even into the 1980s several brawls and vicious racial attacks happened in Marquette Park as this neighborhood became the site of some of the deepest racial conflict in the later years in Chicago.

-During the 1980s many white families began to move out of this neighborhood especially east of California street.
+Beginning in the year 1988, many white families began to move out of this neighborhood especially east of California street.
 White flight was slower in this community because of the Lithuanians willingness to remain but after witnessing increase drug and gang violence these people would start moving in higher volumes in the late 1980s.
 By this time West Englewood was a rough community full of gang activity which further discouraged east Marquette Park residents from staying here.
-After these residents left mostly more black families settled in this area.
+After these residents left black families settled in this area.
 This is when Black Gangster Disciples developed a very strong following on these streets which would soon lead to the BGDs becoming the biggest gang in Marquette Park.

 By the late 80s, east Marquette Park began experiencing urban blight as business closed and were left abandoned.
 The streets of east Marquette Park were soon slightly populated with blighted properties on just about each block.

 I do not know exactly when Black Disciples came to Marquette Park but they were for sure in this community by the 1990s.
-The Black Disciples would soon become the arch enemy of the Gangster Disciples on these streets.
+The Black Disciples would soon become the arch enemy of the Gangster Disciples on the east Marquette Park streets.

 By the 1990s Marquette Park became one of the more deadly Chicago neighborhoods as it became the site of many shootings and gang violence.
 The 1990s was the most violent decade in this neighborhood as gang wars ran rampant.

 In 1995, the Latin Souls were invited to 62nd and Sacramento by Ambrose because both gangs were dealing firearms and drugs together.
-The Latin Souls would have major war with Crown Town Latin Kings and the Party People.
-The Party People arrived the same year as La Raze moved out.
+The Latin Souls would have a major war with Crown Town Latin Kings and the Party People.
+The Party People arrived the same year as La Raza moved out.
 Party People would battle with Ambrose and Crown Town Latin Kings.
-About this same time the Party Players and Akrohs were added to this neighborhood.
+About this same time the Party Players, City Knights and Akrohs were added to this neighborhood.
 Party Players would become a permanent group.

 Marquette Park still remains as one of the tougher and more violent neighborhoods in Chicago.
 Marquette Park is the birthplace of the T.A.P Boys and the Krazy Getdown Boys.

-By the late 70s Marquette Park was dominated by Ambrose and Two Six
+By the late 70s Marquette Park was also dominated by Ambrose and Two Six

-In the 1990s Marquette Park was dominated by Ambrose, Two Six, Gangster Disciples, Satan Disciples, Black Disciples and Krazy Get Down Boys
+In the 1990s and 2000s Marquette Park was dominated by Ambrose, Two Six, Gangster Disciples, Satan Disciples, Black Disciples and Krazy Get Down Boys

 In the 2010s up to current years Marquette Park is dominated by Ambrose, Two Six, Gangster Disciples, Satan Disciples and Black Disciples